-Marketing your book in advance of its publication helps establish or further build an audience that will come to the book during its launch, helping to create the all-important sales momentum.
-If you’re in the process of writing a book, you should already be thinking about book promotion.
-Below are six steps to get you on the right marketing page.
+Marketing your book before its publication helps ensure there are readers ready to buy the book during its launch and beyond.
+If you’re in the process of writing a book, you should already be thinking about book promotion now.

-3. Tend to your “media platform”
+3. Tend to Your Author Platform

 For help with figuring out who might be willing and/or able to help spread the word about your book, learn about the author questionnaire marketing tool that’s used in some form or another by most traditional publishers, and take the time to fill one out yourself.

-5. Find partners or a sponsor, if applicable
+5. Find Partners or a Sponsor, If Applicable

+If your book is a non-fiction that won’t suffer from a little commercial association, you might want to consider looking for a sponsor to help promote or help defray your marketing costs, a strategy that traditional publishers love.
 For example, if your book is about pet care and you have pet food company connections, you might ask them to sponsor a book tour to help defray the cost of author appearances or a satellite media tour.